nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/fota.rst

 * Internal flash memory layout - which supports only single-image DFU.
 * External flash memory layout - which supports :ref:`multi-image DFU <ug_nrf5340_multi_image_dfu>`.

-The LE Audio Controller Subsystem for nRF53 supports both the normal and minimal sizes of the bootloader.
-The minimal size is specified using the :kconfig:option:`CONFIG_NETBOOT_MIN_PARTITION_SIZE`.

 Enabling FOTA upgrades
 **********************